dropwizard/dropwizard/docs/source/manual/core.rst

 Managed Objects
 ===============

-Most application involve objects which need to be started and stopped: thread pools, database connections, etc. Dropwizard provides the ``Managed`` interface for this.
+Most applications involve objects which need to be started and stopped: thread pools, database connections, etc. Dropwizard provides the ``Managed`` interface for this.
 You can either have the class in question implement the ``#start()`` and ``#stop()`` methods, or write a wrapper class which does so.
 Adding a ``Managed`` instance to your service's ``Environment`` ties that object's